-The support coordinator must obtain signed release forms and have the applicant/authorized representative sign a standardized intake form that documents the applicant/authorized representative has been:
+The support coordinator must obtain signed release forms and have the applicant/authorized representative sign a standardized intake form that documents the applicant/ authorized representative:

-- 1. Informed of procedural safeguards;
+- 1. Was informed of procedural safeguards;

-- 2. Informed of their rights along with grievance procedures;
+- 2. Was informed of their rights along with grievance procedures;

-- 3. Advised of their responsibilities;
+- 3. Was advised of their responsibilities;

 - 4. Accepted support coordination service;

-ISSUED: REPLACED:
+ISSUED: REPLACED: 03/27/23